vendablefall/blog.leet.cloud/_posts/2017-11-13-Creating-a-VPC-part-3.markdown

 [![]({{ site.url }}/assets/article_images/VPC3/42-copy-pem-contents.PNG)]({{ site.url }}/assets/article_images/VPC3/42-copy-pem-contents.PNG)

 Open it with your text editor of choice and copy the contents, making sure not to copy any excess whitespace.
-(normally iw ould do this with winscp, or just scp in linux, but this was the "quickand dirty way i got it going before my exam)
+(normally I would do this with WinSCP, or just scp in Linux, but this was the "quick and dirty way I got it going before my exam)

 [![]({{ site.url }}/assets/article_images/VPC3/42-copy-pem-contents-2.PNG)]({{ site.url }}/assets/article_images/VPC3/42-copy-pem-contents-2.PNG)